The Perception-Robustness Tradeoff in Deterministic Image Restoration: Problem Formulation

 We adopt the Bayesian perspective for solving inverse problems~\citep{davison_2003,kaipio_2005,Blau2018}, where a natural image $x\in\mathbb{R}^{n_{x}}$ is regarded as a realization of a random vector $X$ with probability density function $p_{X}$.
 The degraded measurement $y\in\mathbb{R}^{n_{y}}$ is related to $x$ via the conditional density $p_{Y|X}$.
 We are dealing with non-invertible degradations, where $x$ cannot be retrieved from $y$ with zero-error.
-Formally: \begin{definition} A degradation is invertible if $p_{X|Y}(\cdot|y)$ is a delta function for almost every $y\in\supp{p_{Y}}$. \end{definition} The task of an estimator $\hat{X}$ is to estimate $X$ from $Y$, \ie, $X\rightarrow Y\rightarrow \hat{X}$ is a Markov chain ($X$ and $\hat{X}$ are statistically independent given $Y$).
-We say that $\hat{X}$ is a deterministic estimator if it can be written as a function of $Y$, \ie $\hat{X}=f(Y)$.
-This means that $p_{\hat{X}|Y}(\cdot|y)$ is a delta function for any~$y$.
+Formally: \begin{definition} A degradation is invertible if $p_{X|Y}(\cdot|y)$ is a Dirac delta function for almost every $y\in\supp{p_{Y}}$. \end{definition} The task of an estimator $\hat{X}$ is to estimate $X$ from $Y$, i.e., $X\rightarrow Y\rightarrow \hat{X}$ is a Markov chain ($X$ and $\hat{X}$ are statistically independent given $Y$).
+We say that $\hat{X}$ is a deterministic estimator if it can be written as a function of $Y$, i.e. $\hat{X}=f(Y)$.
+This means that $p_{\hat{X}|Y}(\cdot|y)$ is a Dirac delta function for any~$y$.
 If this does not hold, then the algorithm is stochastic.

-We say that the degradation is deterministic if $p_{Y|X}(\cdot|x)$ is a delta function for almost any $x$, and otherwise it is a stochastic degradation.
-In this paper we consider any form of $p_{Y|X}$, including both deterministic degradations (\eg, JPEG compression, down-sampling) and stochastic degradations (\eg, additive noise, random blur, color-jitter).
+We say that the degradation is deterministic if $p_{Y|X}(\cdot|x)$ is a Dirac delta function for almost any $x$, and otherwise it is a stochastic degradation.
+In this paper we consider any form of $p_{Y|X}$, including both deterministic degradations (e.g., JPEG compression, down-sampling) and stochastic degradations (e.g., additive noise, random blur, color-jitter).

-\subsection{Lipschitz continuity}
+\subsection{Lipschitz Continuity}

 We define the robustness of a deterministic estimator \mbox{$\hat{X}=f(Y)$} using the well known notion of Lipschitz continuity.
 Formally, $\hat{X}$ is said to be Lipschitz continuous \mbox{(or $K$-Lipschitz)} if there exists $K\geq 0$ such that